 Ever wondering about the process of traditional beekeeping?
 Make sure to visit the beekeeping practice in Siem Reap.
 The place highlights the rare tradition of keeping a giant honeybee that has turned the harvesting into a business.

-You can have beekeeping tours which are an hour away from the city as well as bees tour within the city.
+You can have beekeeping tours which are an hour away from the city as well as bees tours within the city.

-Even though it is different from other tours, a bees tour can be a great opportunity to see the surrounding area as well as learning something new.
+Even though it is different from other tours, a bees tour can be a great opportunity to see the surrounding area as well as learn something new.